fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 # Create an object for the column 2D chart using the FusionCharts class constructor
 # The chart data is passed to the `dataSource` parameter.
-column2D = FusionCharts("column2d", "myFirstChart", "600", "400", "myFirstChartContainer", "json", dataSource)
+column2D = FusionCharts("column2d", "myFirstChart", "600", "400", "myFirstchart-container", "json", dataSource)

 return render(request, 'index.html', {
     'output': column2D.render()